RGonzLin/RAGamuffin/README.md

 ## In the chat
 Simply type to chat with the LLM!

-There are some magic words however, all of them start with a `/`, and allow you to perform special actions:
+There are some magic words however.
+All of them start with a `/`, and allow you to perform special actions:
 * `/interwebs`: Provide a URL to a webpage or YouTube video and ask questions about it.
 * `/system`: Provide a system prompt to change the behaviour of the LLM (i.e., "When reviewing code, explain what each function does thoroughly, yet in simple terms."
 * `/exit`: Quit the chat.